Madrasahs in Singapore: Management and control by MUIS (1990—present)

 On 1 March 1990, MUIS gained control of the registration and management of madrasahs pursuant to Section 87 and 88 of AMLA.
 Sweeping reforms were made that "revived interest in the kind of education madrasahs could offer".
 A centralized curriculum for madrasahs was established.
 A degree of standardization among full-time madrasahs was also established.
 For example, the Peperiksaan Sijil Thanawi Empat (PSTE), which is a religious knowledge component certificate examination for students at the Secondary Four level in the madrasahs was introduced.
 By the late 1990s, the curriculum was revamped to include initiatives from the Ministry of Education such as information technology education and national education.
-It must be noted, however, that despite the efforts by MUIS in consolidating and upgrading the madrasah system, results were "slow and few, partly due to tacit resistance by the madrasahs".
+However, despite the efforts by MUIS in consolidating and upgrading the madrasah system, results were "slow and few, partly due to tacit resistance by the madrasahs".
 These madrasahs, having established and managed themselves independently for many years, "resented having to be answerable to MUIS under the new arrangement."

 Nevertheless, by the early 1990s, the decline in demand for madrasahs in the post-independence era began to reverse.
 During this period, the popularity and demand for madrasah education rose and peaked, so much so that the number of applications always superseded the enrollment, half of such applications had to be turned down, and the resulting student enrollment had more than doubled.